hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 ### Extracting necessary metrics for aggregation by cell type in a sample

-First, we need to determine the number of clusters and the cluster names (cell types) present in our dataset:
+First, it is useful to determine the number of clusters and the cluster names (cell types) present in our dataset:

 ```r
 # Extract unique names of clusters (= levels of cluster_id factor variable)